 The Palace of Versailles

-Located a brief train ride outside of the heart of Paris, the Palace of Versailles is a must see.
-The enormous chateau turned into a museum houses the famous hall of mirrors as well as sprawling gardens, preserved gold and other artifacts from when it was used for government affairs and housing royalty.
+Located a brief train ride outside of the heart of Paris, the Palace of Versailles is a must see on a first-timers visit.
+The enormous estate turned into a museum houses the famous hall of mirrors as well as sprawling gardens, preserved gold, and other artifacts from when it was used for government affairs and housing royalty.

 Champs-Elysées and the Arc de Triomphe

 At the one end of the Champs-Elysees is the Arc de Triomphe, a monument in honor of French soldiers who have died throughout the various wars of the country’s history.
 To get to the Arc you take an underground passageway.
-The Arc is a very nice monument to walk around and it is also possible to purchase a ticket to go to the very top to gain another view of Paris different from the Eiffel Tower.
+The Arc is an iconic monument to see in Paris.
+While we did not enter, you can also purchase a ticket to go to the top of the Arc.
+This will give you another elevated view of Paris, a perspective different from the Eiffel Tower.

 Le Cafe Faubourg